Essential Jobs and the Hidden Toll of Inequality in America

 Press is also the author of Beautiful Souls: The Courage and Conscience of Ordinary People, a powerful exploration of what impels ordinary people to defy the sway of authority and convention.
 As a speaker, he aims to challenge and inspire audiences by probing vexing dilemmas that play out in all of our lives.
 How far should a person go to keep his or her conscience clean?
 Where should the line between personal conviction and professional duty be drawn?
 Eloquent and engaging, Press navigates such questions with the grace and subtlety that has distinguished his essays, articles, and books.

 His earlier book, Absolute Convictions: My Father, a City, and the Conflict that Divided America, chronicles the anti-abortion threats that his father—a local doctor—received in his hometown of Buffalo, and investigates how hard-line convictions on certain issues have divided America over the past three decades.
 Both a personal account of a family in distress and a social history on America’s most contentious question, Press paints a picture of the social and economic roots of America's volatile internal conflicts.
-He is a past recipient of the James Aronson Award for Social Justice Journalism.
+He is a past recipient of the James Aronson Award for Social Justice Journalism, and he won a Hillman Prize for the investigative reporting he did in Dirty Work.